NIST 800-53: Complete Guide [2026]

 SR Supply Chain Risk Management 12

-In addition to the control catalog itself, NIST defines three predefined baselines (Low, Moderate, and High) that specify which controls to apply based on how serious the impact would be if its confidentiality, integrity or availability were compromised.
+Beyond the control catalog itself, NIST defines three predefined baselines: Low, Moderate, and High.
+Each baseline specifies which controls to apply based on the potential impact of a confidentiality, integrity, or availability compromise.

-Organizations use guidance from FIPS 199 to evaluate the potential impact if a system were compromised and select the appropriate baseline.
+Organizations use FIPS 199 to evaluate potential impact and then select the appropriate baseline.
 A Low-baseline system requires fewer controls, while a High-baseline system requires the most extensive set.
 In NIST 800-53:

 • Moderate baseline: ~ 287 controls